 The California State Bar has the responsibility of regulating the practice of law in California, including admission to the bar and discipline of attorneys.
 The State Bar is also responsible for enforcing state laws regulating the unlawful practice of law and illegal solicitation of clients (see Cal.
 Bus. & Prof. Code §§ 6125-33, §§ 6150-56).

 The disciplinary process in California consists of a series of investigations by the State Bar.
 If not resolved, the case is eventually forwarded to the State Bar Court, which decides all attorney discipline cases in California.
 Created in 1988, the State Bar Court is an arm of the California Supreme Court.
 Its decisions are subject to discretionary (non-mandatory) review by the California Supreme Court.

 Ethics opinions are issued by California state and local bar associations to provide guidance on how the ethical rules might apply to theoretical fact situations but are not meant to be binding or dispositive of particular situations.
 The State Bar Committee on Professional Responsibility and Conduct, for example, is barred from issuing advisory opinions where a disciplinary action is pending, Formal Opinion 1965-1.

 Most of the resources in this guide can be found on the California State Bar's Ethics page.
-This site includes the California Rules of Professional Conduct, the State Bar Act, Publication 250 (the State Bar’s internal reference to the printed publication of the California Rules of Professional Conduct and The State Bar Act, which also includes relevant constitutional provisions and court rules) and ethics opinions.
+This site includes the California Rules of Professional Conduct, the State Bar Act and ethics opinions.
 Researchers may wish to start at this valuable and comprehensive site.
+Another useful resource provided on the State Bar website is Publication 250, the State Bar’s internal reference to the printed publication of the California Rules of Professional Conduct and The State Bar Act, which also includes relevant constitutional provisions and court rules.

 The two sources below are available at the Law Library.